cbartram/kraken-api/README.md

 }
 ```

-The entire query API is designed to be thread safe so any queries, filters, or interactions can be ran on non-client threads.
-When
+The entire query API is designed to be thread safe so any queries, filters, or interactions can be run on non-client threads.
-callable methods need to execute on RuneLite's client thread they will be scheduled there, blocking until the method executes.
+When callable methods need to execute on RuneLite's client thread they will be scheduled there, blocking until the method executes.
 This helps ensure your plugin code is fully thread safe, predictable, and easy to read.

 To see specific examples of various queries check out the [API tests](https://github.com/cbartram/kraken-api/tree/master/lib/src/test/java) which utilize a real RuneLite plugin to query and find
 various game entities around Varrock east bank.

+> :warning: When running on non-client threads the action must be scheduled on the client thread and is thus asynchronous in nature.

 ### Structure